zombodotcom/Demeter/README.md

 	* MQTT publishing and subcribing for microcontrollers
 * APDS-9960 SPARKFUN Library
 	* Which has been edited to allow redefinition of SDA SCL pins

+**Pi MQT Setup**

+First Update

+    sudo apt-get update
+    sudo apt-get upgrade

+Then install MQTT

+    sudo apt-get install mosquitto -y
+    sudo apt-get install mosquitto-clients -y

+then edit your mqtt broker config

+    sudo nano /etc/mosquitto/mosquitto.conf

+COMMENT OUT

+    include_dir /etc/mosquitto/conf.d

+Add these new lines

+    allow_anonymous false
+    password_file /etc/mosquitto/pwfile
+    listener 1883
+then set a username, you will then be asked to type in a password

+    sudo mosquitto_passwd -c /etc/mosquitto/pwfile usernamehere

+then reboot the pi

+    sudo reboot

+to see if its running
+restart it, stop it, or start it,

+    sudo service mosquitto stop
+    sudo service mosquitto start
+    sudo service mosquitto restart

+I prefer to run it as a daemon

+    mosquitto -d

+After that

+you can test subscriptions like this

+    mosquitto_sub -d -h 192.168.0.100 -u zombo -P pi -t temp -t humid -t moist -t esp32/pump -t esp32/led

+ and publish like this

+    mosquitto_pub -d -u zombo -P pi -t esp32/led -m "on" mosquitto_pub -d -u zombo -P pi -t temp -m "25"